Sage-Bionetworks/schematic/docs/source/installation.rst

 .. important::
    Be sure to update your ``config.yml`` with the location of your ``.synapseConfig`` created in the step above to avoid authentication errors.
 Paths can be specified relative to the ``config.yml`` file or as absolute paths.
+   By default, the ``.synapseConfig`` file is created in your home directory, so as an example, the configuration file will have to contain `/full/path/to/.synapseConfig` as the path to the ``.synapseConfig`` file or be in the same directory as the ``config.yml`` file.

 .. note::
    ``config.yml`` is ignored by git.